NSO-developer/nso-docker/README.md

 While you can rely on binaries built upstream, including them in your NSO system means a build time risk as broken Internet connectivity or similar could mean you cannot download the packages you depend on.
 If you need to quickly rebuild your system to integrate a small hot fix, such a risk could mean you cannot deploy a new version.
 Mirroring the git source repositories of your dependencies not only mean you get to build them locally but also allows you to make minor (or major) modifications to the source.
 It could be to update the `.gitlab-ci.yml` file to add a build for a different NSO version or a minor patch to a NED.
 Mirroring was kept in mind while designing NID ecosystem.

 We think it is important to keep a copy of your dependencies locally (in your own Gitlab instance) such that you can build it yourself if necessary.
-We also think it is important to keep dependencies up to date - in fact, we would like to encourage to "live-at-head", i.e. follow and include the latest version of a dependency.
+We also think it is important to keep dependencies up to date - in fact, we would like to encourage to &ldquo;live-at-head&rdquo;, i.e. follow and include the latest version of a dependency.
 This is why continuous mirroring of an upstream repository makes sense.
 However, you should not blindly accept new versions into your main NSO system build as it can break your downstream builds.
 A gating function is needed and we propose a explicit version pinning workflow to provide for that gating function.

-While NSO in Docker isn't specifically built for Gitlab (the intention is to make it more general than that), it is currently well suited to be hosted in Gitlab since the accompanying CI configuration file is for Gitlab CI.
+While NSO in Docker isn&rsquo;t specifically built for Gitlab (the intention is to make it more general than that), it is currently well suited to be hosted in Gitlab since the accompanying CI configuration file is for Gitlab CI.
 Gitlab features a mirroring functionality that can either push or pull in changes from a remote repository.
 For example, this functionality is used on this repository to keep it in sync (through pushing) with <https://github.com/nso-developer/nso-docker/>.
 You can use GitLab mirroring to continuously mirror this repository, however, it comes with a major constraint; only fast-forward merging is possible.
 This essentially prevents you from making even the most minute changes to the repository as continued mirroring will break.
 While you are encouraged to upstream any patches or changes you might have for this repository and others in the NID world, there are times when you want to make changes, for example if you need to apply a particular CI runner tag or limit the versions of NSO that you build for.
 To cater to such scenarios, an alternative mirror mechanism is provided: The CI configuration of this repository and the repo skeletons, are capable of mirroring itself from an upstream through a special CI job.

 Enable mirroring from an upstream by scheduling a CI job and setting the `CI_MODE` variable to `mirror`.
 You create a CI schedule by going to `CI / CD` -> `Schedules` in Gitlab.
 In addition, you need to set a number of other variables for the mirroring functionality to work: